Last updated 21 February 2026: extensively updated Introduction, listing with many new species, and Bibliography.

 |

 Description: head regularly oviform, not much broader than the neck; snout obtuse, subtriangular, a little longer than the diameter of the orbit.
 Ear-opening very small, oval, oblique.
 Limbs moderate; digits short, of subequal width throughout their length, with 4-5 lamella; inferiorly.
 Body not much depressed.
 Tail: rounded, very thick in its anterior half, ending in a thin point.
 Scalation details: snout covered with convex scales which are much larger than the granules of the back; the remainder of the head covered with very small granules intermixed with larger ones; naso-rostrals in contact; rostral broader than high; 8 upper labials; 7 lower labials, first as long as, and broader than, the mental; latter a little narrowed posteriorly, twice as long as broad.
 Back covered with small granules intermixed with large, keeled, conical tubercles arranged rather irregularly.
 Outer side of femur and tibia with conical tubercles.
 Throat granulate, belly covered with moderate-sized imbricated scales.
 Tail: covered with rather large, equal, strongly imbricate, cycloid, smooth scales.
-Coloration: head yellowish, bordered by a blackish streak extending from one nostril to the other, passing through the eye and conturning the occiput; this streak bordered posteriorly by a broader cream-coloured band; back and upper surface of tail light brown, the former with two, the latter with seven, large, transverse, cream coloured, blackish- edged spots; limbs and lower surfaces uniform cream-coloured.
-[SOURCE: Boulenger] B I |
+Coloration: head yellowish, bordered by a blackish streak extending from one nostril to the other, passing through the eye and conturning the occiput; this streak bordered posteriorly by a broader cream-coloured band; 3-4 yellow crossbands on back (4-5 in Zambia); back and upper surface of tail light brown, the former with two, the latter with seven, large, transverse, cream coloured, blackish- edged spots; limbs and lower surfaces uniform cream-coloured.
+[SOURCE: Boulenger] |

 |